MicrosoftDocs/Viva/Viva/glint/setup/360-overview.md

 360s are also known as multi-rater feedback, multisource feedback, or multisource assessments.

-**Research shows that 85% of people struggle with self-awareness - even though 95% of people believe they're self-aware.** The goal of a 360 is to increase self-awareness about key strengths, blind spots, and the impact a leader has on others.
+**Research shows that 85% of people struggle with self-awareness - even though 95% of people believe they are self-aware.** The goal of a 360 is to increase self-awareness about key strengths, uncertainties, and the impact a leader has on others.
 Results identify opportunities to improve.
 360s are a foundational step to professional growth and meaningful change.
 A 360 isn't a performance evaluation but is focused on a participant’s development.

 ## 360 feedback program